IHaskell/IHaskell/README.md

 **How to get help:** Feel free to open an issue [on Github](https://github.com/gibiansky/IHaskell/issues?direction=desc&sort=updated&state=open) or join the [Gitter channel](https://gitter.im/gibiansky/IHaskell?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

-Arch Linux has a package for IHaskell: https://aur.archlinux.org/packages/ihaskell-git/
+Arch Linux has a package for IHaskell: https://aur.archlinux.org/packages/ihaskell-git/ Here is a blog post with step-by-step instructions for Ubuntu 14.04 (but should also work on other versions): https://remusao.github.io/install-ihaskell-on-ubuntu-1404-with-stack.html

 ### Install Using Installation Scripts